StankDawg: Hacking

 StankDawg is a staff writer for the well-known hacker periodical 2600: The Hacker Quarterly, as well as the now-defunct Blacklisted!
 411 magazine.
 He has also been a contributing writer to several independent zines such as Outbreak, Frequency, and Radical Future.
-He has been a frequent co-host of Default Radio and was a regular on Radio Freek America, and has appeared on GAMERadio, Infonomicon, The MindWar, Phreak Phactor, and HPR (Hacker Public Radio).
+He has been a frequent co-host of Default Radio and was a regular on Radio Freek America.
+Additionally, he has appeared on GAMERadio, Infonomicon, The MindWar, Phreak Phactor, and HPR (Hacker Public Radio).

 He has presented at technology conferences such as DEF CON, H.O.P.E., and Interz0ne.
-He has been very outspoken about many topics, many of which have gotten some negative feedback from different sources.
+David has been very outspoken about many topics, many of which have gotten some negative feedback from different sources.
 His most controversial article was entitled "Hacking google Adwords" at DefCon13 which drew criticism from such people as Jason Calacanis. among others.
 His presentation at the fifth H.O.P.E. conference drew some surprise from the AS/400 community.

 StankDawg appeared as a subject on the television show The Most Extreme on Animal Planet where he demonstrated the vulnerabilities of wireless internet connections.

 Blake chose the handle "StankDawg" in college, where he started a local hacking group which became known as the "Digital DawgPound".